jefsmo/test-automation-selenium/README.md

 ### Test.Automation.Data
 This project creates a NuGet package containing a SqlHelper class that tests can use to retrieve data from a SQL database.
-SqlHelper handles all the connection, command, and reader resources automatically, create a SQL statement or use a stored procedure and call one of the execute methods:
+SqlHelper handles all the connection, command, and reader resources automatically.
+Write an SQL statement or call a stored procedure and pass the sql string to one of the execute methods:
 - ExecuteDataTable
 - ExecuteReader
 - ExecuteScalar
 - ExecuteNonQuery

 In addition, there is a Common class that contains common SQL queries used for database BVT tests.
-This includes users, roles and schema objects.
+This includes queries for users, user roles and schema objects.

 ### Test.Automation.Api
 This project creates an API base class that can be used in a project to create methods that call JSON REST API endpoints.